ShiranAbir/chaty/README.md

 # Chaty

-Chaty is an Electron bot that you can to interact with [ChatGPT](https://chat.openai.com/chat).
+Chaty is an Electron bot that you can use to interact with [ChatGPT](https://chat.openai.com/chat).

 It uses the [chatgpt](https://github.com/transitive-bullshit/chatgpt-api) Node.js package under the hood.